GABRIELEDB02/GABRIELEDB02/README.md

 ## About Me ⚡

-I'm a data scientist passionate about Data Analytics and Business Intelligence.
-I love to solve business issues manipulating data and developing machine learning models.
+I'm a data scientist that love to solve real business issues by manipulating data and developing machine learning models.
+My daily job includes activities like preparing data for modeling, perform data exploration to detect pattern and analyze outliers.

 ## My convictions 💡
 1. To deliver real value for companies, you need to combine analytics and business skills.
 Having only one of these, often won't be enough.